forestryio/forestry.io/hugo/content/docs/changelog/2019-05-31-changelog.md

 ---
 ## Enhancements

-* **Teams (starter plan)**: Allow organizations to handle teams and collaborators to better define permissions on sites.
 * **Conditional for template fields (alpha)** : Choose to conditionally render a field based on the value of a sibling field.
 Currently only works with two field types: Bool or Select field.

 ## Bug Fixes